appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

 })().catch(console.error);
 ```

-You can also manually authenticate headless without a browser.
+You can also manually authenticate manually without a browser.

 ```js
 import Auth from '@axway/amplify-auth-sdk';